compute ptm/atom command

 The ‘threshold’ keyword sets an upper limit on the maximum permitted deviation before a local structure is identified as disordered.
 Typical values are in the range 0.1-0.15, but larger values may be desirable at higher temperatures.
 A value of 0 is equivalent to infinity and can be used if no threshold is desired.

 The neighbor list needed to compute this quantity is constructed each time the calculation is performed (e.g. each time a snapshot of atoms is dumped).
 Thus it can be inefficient to compute/dump this quantity too frequently or to have multiple compute/dump commands, each with a ptm/atom style.
+By default the compute processes all neighbors unless the optional group2-ID argument is given, then only members of that group are considered as neighbors.

 This compute calculates a per-atom array, which can be accessed by any command that uses per-atom values from a compute as input.
 See the Howto output doc page for an overview of LAMMPS output options.